El Niño could be here soon, bringing wild weather and a hotter climate

 Then, depending on myriad factors ranging from the direction and strength of trade winds to the sloshing of warmer than average ocean waters from the Western to the Eastern tropical Pacific Ocean, an El Niño may emerge sometime in the late summer to fall time frame.

+Forecasters said there is a 1-in-3 chance that this El Niño will become a strong event.
+The presence of an El Niño would make it far more likely that 2026 or 2027 would set the next milestone for the warmest-year on record.

-Outlooks from the National Oceanic and Atmospheric Administration, Australia’s Bureau of Meteorology, and other groups all show the same general scenario, with varying degrees of confidence and slight differences in timing.
+Outlooks from NOAA, Australia’s Bureau of Meteorology, and other groups all show the same general scenario, with varying degrees of confidence and slight differences in timing.

 Right now, while the ocean is beginning to look more El Niño-like and projected to become even more so, the atmospheric circulation still reflects the influence of a weak La Niña.
 This means that the effects of an El Niño, should one develop, are still several months away.

-Note: This story has been updated with new information from NOAA.